-Who wants dry, flaky skin?
-Nobody I guess!
-Keeping your skin moist, younger and healthy is the best you can do for your skin.
-You can achieve this by eating healthy foods that will make your skin supple.
+Nobody wants dry, flaky skin.
+The most ideal thing is to keep your skin moist, younger, and healthy always.
+This can be achieved by eating healthy foods that will make your skin supple.
 Below is a list of 9 foods for your skin.

 1. Green Tea